Jarren Duran Player Props: Red Sox vs. Athletics

-Jarren Duran -- batting .500 in his past 10 games -- will be in action for the Boston Red Sox versus the Oakland Athletics, with Paul Blackburn on the mound, on July 17 at 9:40 PM ET.
+Jarren Duran -- with a slugging percentage of .914 in his past 10 games, including one home run -- will be in action for the Boston Red Sox against the Oakland Athletics, with Luis Medina on the hill, on July 18 at 9:40 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Cubs.
+In his most recent game, he went 1-for-4 with a double against the Athletics.

 Jarren Duran Game Info & Props vs. the Athletics